About Trilby Station

 Outback Pastoral History

 Following above average rainfall and flooding of the Darling River in both 2011 and 2012 (where Trilby was isolated by road for three months each time!!
-Mail, stores and of course the Murray's had to be air-lifted in/out during that period), Trilby Station is now in the midst of another dry spell, as so often happens in these semi arid regions of Outback NSW, however with recent decent falls of rain we now have a nice 'green pick' ... and are constantly looking to the skies for follow-up rain to really get pastures growing well, and now is as good a time as any to explore Outback NSW, our property and the Darling River Run .
+Mail, stores and of course the Murray's had to be air-lifted in/out during that period), Trilby Station is now in the midst of another dry spell, as so often happens in these semi arid regions of Outback NSW.
+Hand-feeding around 17,000 merino sheep is incredibly time consuming, not to mention costly ... and we're constantly looking to the skies for rain to rease the pressure and grow pastures.
+Now is as good a time as any to explore Outback NSW, our property and the Darling River Run .

 Trilby Station is situated near the village of Louth, 125km south west of Bourke, NSW Australia, on the Darling River Run.
 They are well signposted on the western/northern side of the river.
 WHATEVER YOU DO, DO NOT RELY ON GPS WHEN TRAVELLING IN THE OUTBACK....UNLESS YOU ARE HAPPY TO BE LED 'UP THE GARDEN PATH'.
 Take the time to look at a good map, such as that found on www.outbackbeds.com.au which you can download online, or call 1800 005 298 for a free copy.